 "It has taken time to get to Brooklyn, but on 30 April we turned the page."

-That was when the red, white and blue of the New Jersey Nets was exchanged for the black and white Brooklyn look.'Incredible time'
+That was when the red, white and blue of the New Jersey Nets was exchanged for the black and white Brooklyn look.

 The Brooklyn borough is roughly 10 miles (16km) across the Hudson from Newark, New Jersey, last home of the Nets.